daviqz/template-flutter-vue-python/README.md

 -DefaultTabController shown on authenticated
 -Custom widgets
 -All used colors exported on a separate file (better to deal with possible changes and its easier to see which colors we are using around the app)
+# This template is not ready!!
+Some things are messy cause It's still a work in progress and I'm currently improving the features and the code.
+# I'd say It's around 40% of what I want to do for finishing this template